SabrinaFZ/product-catalog-react/README.md

 # Phone World
-This an web application to show a phone catalog based on React, Redux, Node and Ëxpress.
+This is an web application to show a phone catalog based on React, Redux, Node and Ëxpress.

 # Getting Started
 Follow the instruction to start the project locally in your machine